This post may contain affiliate links. Please read our disclosure policy.

 - Transfer the baking sheet to the oven and bake bacon in the oven for 12-15 minutes or until your desired degree of doneness.
 Sometimes, I flip the bacon for even cooking and to satisfy picky bacon eaters.

 - Line a plate with paper towels and transfer the bacon to the plate.
-The bacon will crisp up a bit more while it cools.
+Bacon will crisp up a little more as it cools, so don’t wait until it looks overdone in the oven.

 - Transfer the bacon to a platter and serve.